 Commercial costs represent costs that are basically related to commercial activities such as marketing as well as indirectly related to staff.

 General costs include costs related to the general business administration.
 Those costs are usually related to insurance, software costs, cars, office material, maintenance, mailing and phone costs, internet and server costs, etc.

 EBITDA represents earnings before interest, taxes, depreciation, and amortization.

-As there is no legal requirement for EBITDA disclosure, according to the U.S. generally accepted accounting principles (US GAAP) it can be reported using the information in accounting figures/ trial balance or general leger.
+As there is no legal requirement for EBITDA disclosure, according to the U.S. generally accepted accounting principles (US GAAP) it can be reported using the information in accounting figures/ trial balance or general ledger.

 Profit before tax and net result

-Profit before tax also referred to as earnings before tax (EBT) or pre-tax profit.
+Profit before tax is also referred to as earnings before tax (EBT) or pre-tax profit.
 The measure shows the difference between total company revenues and expenses.

-Structure related KPIs for accounting firm
+Structure related KPIs for an accounting firm

 The accounting firm KPIs related to cost structure could be as follows: